tra38/The-Atheists-Who-Believe-In-God/atheists.md

 Reina Davis then explained in depth how Alice is able to break scientific laws from time to time, causing 'miracles'.
 Reina Davis laughed at the idea of 'clear ethical standards'; Alice supports ethical relativism in all affairs.
 Reina Davis concluded her speech by claiming that the government should never interfere with issues of morality; doing so would be a violation of Alice's strict support of free will and local automony.
 Instead, people should be free to behave as they want and desire, and Alice will simply watch and judge.

-The theists started to seriously consider Reina Davis's message.
+The theists pretended to listen to Reina Davis's message.

 ###Thu Jul 12 2007